 Let’s start by using the library to build a simple web application that will decode barcodes from a live video stream.

-onFrameRead: This event is triggered after each single frame is scanned.
+onFrameRead: This event is triggered after the library finishes scanning a frame from the video stream.
 The

 results object contains all the barcode results that the library found on this frame.
-In this example, we will print the results found in every frame to the console.
+In this example, we print the results to the browser console.

 onUnduplicatedRead: This event is triggered when a new barcode (not a duplicate) is found.